gi-no/blog_mean_stack/article3.en.md

 };
 ```

-Implement answer updating API.
+Implement answer-updating API.
 On the MongoDB query, we can refer the matching index of the array(answer array in this case) as '$'.
 Add a condition to match current login user and answer's user ID so that only submitted user can update the answer.

 ```javascript